GaloisInc/crucible/doc/tutorial/tutorial.md

 Generating LLVM Code
 --------------------

-The SAWScript interpreter knows how to analyze LLVM code, but most programs are originally written in a higher-level language such as C, as in our example.
+The SAWScript interpreter can analyze LLVM code, but most programs are originally written in a higher-level language such as C, as in our example.
 Therefore, the C code must be translated to LLVM, using something like the following command:

     # clang -c -emit-llvm -o ffs.bc ffs.c